Caribbean large igneous province: LIP formation

-CLIP formed as a large igneous province and now forms a thickened zone of oceanic crust between the North American and South American Plates.
+CLIP formed as a large igneous province and now forms a thickened zone of oceanic crust between the North American and South American plates.

 In some places the oceanic crust is 2–3 times as thick as normal oceanic crust (15–20 km vs 7 km.
 Its composition is similar to that of the Ontong Java Plateau.

 Geochemical and geochronological evidences clearly indicate that the Galápagos hotspot initiated the formation of the CLIP 95-90 Ma in the eastern Pacific.
-From there it move north-east with the Farallon Plate between the two American plates until it collided with a volcanic arc, the Greater Antilles 60 million years later.
+From there it moved north-east with the Farallon Plate between the two American plates until it collided with a volcanic arc, the Greater Antilles 60 million years later.
 Fragments of this voyage is preserved in accreted seamounts along the Central American coast and the Cocos and Carnegie Ridges.
 Isotopic profiles of Galápagos rocks can be matched with those from CLIP rocks.

 92–63 Ma 40Ar/39Ar ages have been reported for the Curaçao Lava Formation and 94–83 ma for the Dumisseau Formation in Haiti, dating both locations back to the original LIP formation 94 Ma.
 CLIP volcanism originates from the plume-like source distinct from a MORB (mid-ocean ridge basalt) mantle.
 The long duration of CLIP volcanism can be explained by the interaction between a plume and the Greater Antilles subduction zone.

 The margins of the CLIP have been uplifted and are exposed above sea level, which makes it unique among oceanic plateaus.
 It stretches 2500 km east to west and 1300 km north to south.
 The CLIP is composed of irregularly thickened (up to 20 km) oceanic crust of the Caribbean Plate and the deformed associated magmatic terranes obducted onto the Pacific coasts of northern South America, Central America, and the Antilles.
 One of the least deformed parts is Gorgona Island off Colombia's Pacific coast.

 The CLIP was created during three phases of eruptions dating between the Aptian and the Maastrichtian: a first phase 124–112 Ma; the main magma production phase 94–83 Ma; and an 80–72 Ma phase.
 The youngest igneous rocks, in the Dominican Republic and Costa Rica, are from 63 Ma.

 That the CLIP originated in the Pacific is obvious because fragments of oceanic crust accreted to the margins of the Caribbean, for example on Hispaniola and Puerto Rico, contain fauna of Pacific provenance.

 The Farallon Plate's eastward movement forced the northern half of the CLIP into the ocean basin that had opened between North and South America starting in the Jurassic.
 However, the mechanisms causing the NE movement of the CLIP remains unclear, especially considering the subduction in the Costa Rica-Panama arc initiated during the Campanian (83–72 Ma).
 The Galápagos hotspot is probably responsible for the main plume-related magmatic event 90 Ma, whilst the 76 Ma and 55 Ma event are related to lithospheric thinning in the Central Caribbean.